 16 August 2016

 The Cambridge Summer College is a two week university preparation programme in the beautiful city of Cambridge.
-Participants on this programme will live and study at Peterhouse, Cambridge and select two subjects to explore in depth for the duration of the course.
+Participants on this programme will live and study at Clare College, Cambridge and select two subjects to explore in depth for the duration of the course.

 On our politics and economics programme students receive an undergraduate introduction to the fundamental elements of politics and economics whilst considering the prevalent issues dominating current affairs.